 Revenge by Proxy: The Aunt May example, but he's went after Matt by attacking Foggy Nelson before, and through his girlfriends and other associates.

 Rogues-Gallery Transplant: Perhaps the most successful example of this trope.
 Started out as an A-list Spiderman villain, then was promoted to Daredevil's Arch-Enemy.
 Even Stan Lee noted that in retrospect he makes much more sense as a Daredevil villain.
 His rationale was that a villain whose facade is a businessman works better with a superhero who, as a day job, is a lawyer instead of a journalist.

 Secret Keeper: For Matt, in a villainous example.
-He payed for it eventually.
+He paid for it eventually.

 Tragic Villain: Has been played this way at times, with his attempts at getting out of the criminal life inevitably failing, and seeing him hauled back in.

-Tranquil Fury: During Brubaker's run Daredevil notes that Fisk is a master at a variant of this—no matter how enraged he might appear on the surface, his his pulse always remains steady and his adrenaline at a minimum.
+Tranquil Fury: During Brubaker's run Daredevil notes that Fisk is a master at a variant of this —no matter how enraged he might appear on the surface, his pulse always remains steady and his adrenaline at a minimum.

 The best assassin in the Marvel Universe, Bullseye is a contract killer with perfect and lethal aim with any weapon or throwable object who has, at various points, been retained by most of Daredevil's biggest adversaries, most notably The Kingpin.
 After killing both Elektra and Karen Page, and making numerous attempts on the lives of Matt Murdock's other loved ones, Bullseye has ensured he is the one person that Dardevil hates more than Wilson Fisk.

 Badass Normal—>Empowered Badass Normal: He is at the absolute peak of human physicality and possesses astonishing skill with weapons, but had no real powers until part of his skeleton was laced with adamantium.